After adding Grammarly to Word, you should be able to use it to get suggestions as you type. However, it’s disappointing when it fails to work.

 While restarting isn’t a silver bullet, it can solve common issues.
 So, try restarting both the Grammarly and the Word app.
-Otherwise, you may need to apply several fixes to resolve your issues.

 And, ensure you meet all the requirements set by Grammarly for Microsoft Office, and then check if you are signed in to the Grammarly account.

 On the other hand, Grammarly needs to be connected to the Internet to provide suggestions, so ensure you have a stable Internet connection.

 Furthermore, check if it isn’t working for a specific word document.
 And if it is, copy all its contents and paste them into a new Word document.
 See if Grammarly works there.

 Nonetheless, you can apply various other fixes mentioned below to solve your problems with Grammarly on Word.

 While it’s rare, Grammarly servers can go down due to the outages.
 As a result, some services are affected, such as Grammarly for Microsoft Word.

 In this case, you cannot do anything from your side to resolve this issue.